 We all have a need to feel taken care of.
 How many things do you buy to fill that need?

 Every purchase is a symbol for emotional satisfaction.
-Buying decisions are emotional commitments to gratifying perceived needs and desires that we are often unaware of having.
+Buying decisions are emotional commitments to gratifying perceived needs and desires that we are often unaware we’re having.

-Scientists tell us: We feel 30,000 times faster that we act.
+It’s been said that we feel 30,000 times faster than we act.
 And act 30,000 times faster than we think.

-In order to be an effective marketer, you need to understand how people make decisions — how they behave, how they feel and what they perceive.
+In order to be an effective marketer, you need to understand how people make decisions — how they behave, how they feel, and what they perceive.
 Your potential subscriber is receiving sensory data from your website.
-His conscious mind picks up the colors, the organization, the graphics, etc.
+Their conscious minds pick up the colors, the organization, the graphics, etc.

-Did you know, in a print ad, up to 75 percent of buying decisions are made as a response to the headline alone?
+In a print ad, up to 75 percent of buying decisions are made as a response to the headline alone.
 If those few words don’t work, it doesn’t matter what’s in the body copy.

-Did you know, in TV commercials, the buying decision usually is made in the first three to four seconds?
+In TV commercials, the buying decision is usually made in the first three to four seconds.
 What happens after that doesn’t matter.

 It’s the same with your subscription website.
 If it doesn’t make a good first impression, you don’t get a second chance.

 How to write copy that makes a good first impression

 Did you ever make a purchase, then tell someone about what a great buy you made?
 How you needed it?
 How it was a terrific deal?
 Aren’t you really justifying the decision with rationalization — not explaining or informing, but defending what you wanted to buy?
 That’s what the conscious mind does.
 We all do it.
 That’s how most buying decisions are made.